Student Life . Orientation

 At the Cleveland Institute of Art, we provide summer and fall orientation programs, as well as a workshop for those with learning disabilities, to teach our incoming students about the wide range of resources available to them on campus.

-Fall Orientation is a mandatory two-day program that occurs shortly after students move on campus in August.
+Fall Orientation is a mandatory three-day program that occurs shortly after students move on campus in August.
 Students will learn more about their classmates, gain an understanding of faculty expectations, familiarize themselves with our campus and University Circle, and discover how to be a successful student at CIA.